jsdelivrbot/react-32/README.md

-# ReactjsTests
-various projects to help me learn Reactjs
+# This repo consists of the various projects I've worked through in order to help me learn React